phalcon-orphanage/docs/en/tutorial-base.md

 <br/>
 <a name='conclusion'></a>
 ## Conclusion
 As you can see, it's easy to start building an application using Phalcon.
-The fact that Phalcon runs from an extension has significantly reduced the footprint of our project as well as given it a significant performance boost.
+The fact that Phalcon runs from an extension significantly reduces the footprint of projects as well as giving it a considerable performance boost.

 If you are ready to learn more check out the [Rest Tutorial](/[[language]]/[[version]]/tutorial-rest) next.